 Ask your friends for recommendation, ask the library for recommendationsopens a new window, or check out Novelist if you like to browse for books by mood, genre or read-alikes.
 Join a community of readers like Goodreads.
 You can set a goal to read X number of books a year—imagine how great you'll feel when you mark your first book as read for the year.

 Try listening to audiobooks, especially if you have a long commute.
 You can request books on CD or try eAudiobooks that download directly to your smartphone.
 Want to listen to something right now?
 Check out eAudiobooks that have no waitlist.
 Don't forget to check out Hoopla and RBdigital (formerly OneClick Digital) for even more titles.
 Need inspiration?
-Look through Arapahoe Libraries' staff audiobook favorites from 2017.
+Look through Arapahoe Libraries' staff audiobook picks.

 Set aside a time in your day just for reading.
 It could be fifteen minutes before dinner or twenty minutes before bed.
 Either way, that fifteen minutes will add up to over 90 hours of reading a year.

 Carry a book with you so you always have one handy, perfect for when you're stuck waiting in line or at a doctor's office.
 Find a quiet place that you look forward to reading in so you'll look forward to a little quiet time that's just for you each day.

 Not sure if you have fifteen or twenty minutes a day?
 How about fifteen or twenty pages a day?
 If you read twenty pages a day, you could read a 300 page book in 15 days.
 Sounds doable, doesn't it?